ceh-2000/ABM/insight1.md

 1. Remove the classifier and add your own.
 2. Conform the model to your specific needs via freezing choices.
 How much we freeze depends on the similarity of our task to the pretrained model and the size of our dataset:
- - If your new dataset is very different from the data set the pre-trained model was trained on, freeze nothing.
+ - If your new dataset is very different from the dataset the pre-trained model was trained on, freeze nothing.
 We need lots of data to generate new weights, though.
  - If your dataset is similar, freeze some layers (i.e. don’t allow these weights to be adjusted) and unfreeze others.
- - If your dataset is small or the pre-trained model solves a very similar problem to your freeze all the layers.
+ - If your dataset is small or the pre-trained model solves a very similar problem to yours, freeze all of the layers.

 ![Freezing](images/frozen_levels.png)